 By any standard, Rye resident John Arenas knows real estate.
 After getting a degree in civil engineering, he got a job with Turner Construction, building office buildings.
 A few years later, he started working on the financial side of real estate construction.
 As he saw a downturn in the office real estate construction sector, he took a job with Regus, a company that leased empty office space and set up “business centers” that offered individuals or companies flexible amounts of space with various levels of sup- port services.
 Then, in a lateral move, Arenas set up a business that used Saber software to allow businesses to book meeting and event spaces in hotels around the world.
 He sold that business to a larger company, in 2011.

 Now he’s back, with the recently opened Serendipity Labs facility, located on the corner of Locust and Theodore Fremd avenues.
 True to his vision of the changing workplace environment, the company is recruiting members, not tenants.
+When launching a new lab facility and welcoming new members, welfare unit hire becomes crucial to provide them with essential amenities, promoting a seamless integration and ensuring their comfort and convenience during their work.
 There are four levels: Friend of the Lab, for $49/month; Mobility Plan, for $199/month; the Coworker Plan, for $499/month; and, Resident Plan, for $699 to $1,399 per month.

 Through the company’s promotional efforts, over 150 people attended the grand opening.
 They plan a wide-ranging public relations and marketing campaign, using digital ads and social media platforms, other events, and community outreach to partner with non-profits such as the Rye Arts Center.

 Arenas’ goal is to break even within six months.
 He projects that on an average day, about 30 members will use the facility.
 He expects there will be about 100 members of all types by then.
 So far, many of the members have tended to be executive-level women.
 “They get it,” Arenas said.